carpentries/instructor-training/episodes/13-live.md

 > and it is assumed learners are familiar with how to use a variable,
 > the `head `command and the content of the `basilisk.dat unicorn.dat`
 > files.
+>
+> Note: sometime sounds in the room can be poor.
+Turning on closed captioning by pressing the cc button will improve the accessibility of these videos.
 {: .challenge}

 ## Live Coding Top 10